fpgaprince/rtd/docs/source/advance.rst

     If it isn't, additional steps must be taken to pass the pointer value.
 This is an asynchronous FIFO.

-the respective flags are calculated in their own domain, and are not passed to each other.
+The respective flags are calculated in their own domain, and are not passed to each other.

-the pointer on the other hand often is a BCD counter value.
+The pointer on the other hand often is a BCD counter value.
 Passing multi value across domain has risks of skew? not arriving at the same time. mis-clocking a pointer value will mess up the flag calculations. to mitigate this, we convert the BCD counter value to its Gray Code equivalent